RAKWireless/RUI3-Best-Practice/RAK11160-MQTT-Gateway/README.md

 ## Principle of communication

-- The Sensor node is sending its sensor data as a LoRa P2P packet as [Cayenne Low Power Payload](https://docs.mydevices.com/docs/lorawan/cayenne-lpp).
+- **(1)** The Sensor node is sending its sensor data as a LoRa P2P packet as [Cayenne Low Power Payload](https://docs.mydevices.com/docs/lorawan/cayenne-lpp).
-- The Gateway is receiving the sensor data, decodes the data packet and sends the information in JSON format to a MQTT broker.
+- **(2)** The Gateway is receiving the sensor data and decodes the data packet.
+- **(3)** The Gateway sensd the data packet in JSON format to a MQTT broker.

 <center><img src="./assets/data-flow.png" alt="Dataflow"></center>

+## Indicators
+If the device is built with the RAK11162 and a WisBlock Base Board, the two LED's on the Base Board are used as indicators.
+Blue LED
+- blinking indicates MQTT activity
+- if on permanently, connection to MQTT broker could not be established Green LED
+- blinking indicates WiFi setup
+- on and blue LED blinking indicates WiFi activity
+- if on permanently, connection to WiFi AP failed

 ## Setup